 All staff must be aware that timely information sharing is essential to effective safeguarding.

-All staff will always undertake to gain parent/carers' consent to refer a child to the relevant Local Authority Children's Social Care unless to do so could put the child at greater risk of harm or impede a criminal investigation.
+All staff will always undertake to gain parent/carers' consent to refer a child to Social Care unless to do so could put the child at greater risk of harm or impede a criminal investigation.